You might be overpaying right now

 • Compare the Standard Rate: Get a quote for a traditional policy first.
 If the gap between a standard policy and a telematics policy is only $5 per month, the loss of privacy may not be worth the small savings.

-Telematics represent the future of auto insurance pricing.
+Telematics technology represents the future of auto insurance pricing.
 By understanding exactly what is being tracked and how that data is used, drivers can make an informed choice that balances their need for privacy with their desire for an affordable premium.

 Frequently Asked Questions About Telematics and Usage-Based Car Insurance